 When a grade is submitted to the Registrar's Office, it is considered final, except for Incomplete (I) grades.
 The grade cannot be changed except by the instructor.
-The student has the right to appeal a grade in writing to the instructor within six months of the posting of the grade.
-If the instructor accepts the appeal, the instructor will submit a Grade Change Form to the registrar.
-If the instructor denies that appeal, the student may appeal to the Academic Review Board.
-See the Academic Review Board section below for more details.
-All grade changes must be submitted on the Grade Change Form.
+The student has the right to appeal a grade in writing

-Note: If grade change is submitted more than six months from the end of the semester in which the course was offered, the change must be approved by the Academic Dean.
-No grade change will be considered after one vear from the end of the semester in which the course was offered.
+Note: If grade change is submitted more than six months from the end of the semester in which the course was offered, the change must be approved by the dean of faculty.
+No grade change will be considered after one year from the end of the semester in which the course was offered.